 The skills required for an academic career

 In general, academic institutions will be looking at your ability to produce, manage and publish research, to supervise, and to teach.
-However, institutions vary in their focus, with some being research-led while others concentrate more on teaching.
+However, institutions vary in their focus; some are research-led while others concentrate more on teaching.
 Some have specialisms in particular subject areas.
 When searching for a position, you should consider what percentage of your time you want to spend on research, teaching and administration.

 It would also be a good idea to discuss your plans with your supervisor or other academics, as they will be able to give you advice and information that you may not find elsewhere.
 Whatever your chosen career path, you should think about developing relevant skills, gaining experience, and gathering evidence as early as possible in your PhD programme.

-Training courses to help you develop some of the key skills required for an academic career are available from the Graduate School.
+Training courses to help you develop some of the key skills required for an academic career are available from the University Graduate School.

 Applying for academic jobs

 If you are at the stage where you are making applications for academic jobs, we've put together some advice for you on putting together an academic CV and on writing an academic cover letter.

 'Leading Academics' is a series of events run by the University Graduate School and Careers Network designed to equip you with skills, information and awareness to help you plan an academic career and apply for academic jobs.
 Take a look at the next Leading Academics events coming up soon.